tc9993/school-district-analysis/README.md

   </p>
   <br>
 <li><b>How is the school summary affected?</b></li>
 The school summary was only affected within the Thomas High School row.
-Removing the ninth grade scores had a negligible impact on the schools overall scores as the 10-12th grade scores alone were consistent with the original summary.
-Please see Exhibit 1.3 and 1.4 to see minute changes to raw scores.
+Removing the ninth grade scores had a negative impact on the schools overall percentages despite the 10-12th grade raw scores remaining consistent with the original summary.
+The percentage of students passing both reading and math plummeted by 25% overall to 65%.
+Please see Exhibit 1.3 and 1.4 to see all percentage changes.
   <p>
   <img src="https://github.com/tc9993/school-district-analysis/blob/main/Resources/original_school_summary.png?raw=true" alt="Original Thomas Summary">
   <b>Exhibit 1.3:</b> Original Thomas Summary